lapinek/platform-scripting/README.AM.md

 There is an additional binding introduced in Identity Cloud Scripted Decision Node scripts for secure use of secrets:

-* `secrets`, credentials for accessing an external service without specifying them in the script itself.
-See [AME-20076: Upgrade Scripted Decision Node to support Secrets API requests](https://bugster.forgerock.org/jira/browse/AME-20076) for details (ForgeRock JIRA account is required).
+* `secrets`, credentials to be used in a script, but specified outside of the script itself, as currently described in the _early access_ [Scripted Decision Node API Functionality > Accessing Credentials and Secrets](https://ea.forgerock.com/docs/am/authentication-guide/scripting-api-node.html#scripting-api-authn-secrets).

 ## <a id="conclusion" name="conclusion"></a>Conclusion